Montoliva Vineyards & Winery ~ Founded in 2000

 You are why MV&W exists.
 Montoliva Vineyard & Winery’s commitment to our customers is to always produce what we say we have produced, in the way we’ve said we would produce it.
 Love our wines, or not, you will always know what they are.

 MV&W doesn’t exist in a vacuum.
-I believe that we stand on the shoulders of those who came before us, and as such we owe a debt to them, and we have a responsibility to those who come after us.
-For this reason MV&W is deeply involved in causes that have touched us.
+I believe that we stand on the shoulders of those who came before us, and as such we owe a debt to them, a debt that can only be repaid by taking responsibility for those who come after us.
+For this reason MV&W is deeply involved in causes that are important to us.
 Our children were educated in public schools, so we support the Chicago Park School.
-Our nephew is afflicted with juvenile diabetes, so MV&W is a strong supporter of the Juvenile Diabetes Research Foundation.
-I am a disabled veteran of the US Army, so MV&W annually supports the Disabled American Veterans organization.
-And we believe that the food we consume can, and should be grown as locally as possible, so we support the Community Supported Agriculture program at Willow Springs Farm in Penn Valley.
+Julianne and I believe that life is about more than x’s and o’s, the arts are important, so Montoliva is a sponsor of the Nevada County Center for the Arts.
+I am a service-disabled veteran of the US Army, so MV&W annually supports the Disabled American Veterans organization.
+And we believe that the food we consume can, and should be grown as locally as possible, so we support our local farms and locally owned grocery stores.

 MV&W is a true garagiste.
 The line between vineyard/playground/winery/study room is virtually non-existent.
 Montoliva Vineyard & Winery’s commitment to our children is that they will never be exposed to pesticides or to industrial winery chemicals.
 Furthermore, MV&W commits to instilling in our children a healthy attitude about the foods we bring to the dinner table, including our wine.